 — Declaring the CSU campuses a sanctuary from Immigration and Customs Enforcement; and

-Additionally, they will oppose the Time, Place and Manner policy, which limits when free speech can be practiced on campuses.
+Additionally, they opposed the Time, Place and Manner policy, which limits when free speech can be practiced on campuses.

 "A 'time, place and manner' policy allows the CSU to fulfill its educational mission by helping to maintain an environment where its operations and work can be safely conducted without disruption, in accordance with the highest standards of institutional integrity, and with recognition of the rights, privileges and responsibilities of university community members and members of the public," a statement from the CSU reads.

-In February, CSUSM students and faculty organized a protest to demand that Chancellor Mildred García and CSU San Marcos President Ellen Neufeldt declare the campus a sanctuary space.
+In February, CSUSM students and faculty organized a protest to demand that Chancellor Mildred García and CSUSM President Ellen Neufeldt declare the campus a sanctuary space.

-Garcia was on campus to speak at the Social Mobility Symposium and due to her presence, students were barred from the University Student Union without explicit permission.
-Students attending class in the building were escorted by police.
+Garcia was on campus to speak at the Social Mobility Symposium.
+According to leaders of the protest, students were barred from the University Student Union without explicit permission and students attending class in the building were escorted by police.

 CSUSM's Student Leadership and Involvement Office cited two groups involved in the protest — Students for Justice in Palestine and Chicano Student Movement of Aztlán — with violations of student code of conduct.
 Others received Time, Place and Manner violation letters.